-Welcome to my comm world!
+Welcome to my Comm world!

-My research interest involves examining users’ motivation and perceptions through the adoption of new media and processing of persuasive messages, primarily using quantitative methods.
+My research interest involves examining users’ motivation and perceptions through the adoption of new media technology and processing of persuasive messages with quantitative methods.
 I have been working on media effects projects regarding cognitive, emotional and behavioral responses in consumer, health and pro-environmental behavior contexts.

 My works have been published in Internet Research, Journal of Broadcasting & Electronic Media, American Behavioral Scientist and other journal outlets, and presented at national and international conferences.
 My recent research centers on innovative advertising forms in various online platforms, especially in-feed or native advertising on social media and websites.
 I’ve also served as ad-hoc reviewers for journals including Internet Research, Journalism & Mass Communication Quarterly, and Telematics and Informatics.